AckslD/nvim-anywise-reg.lua/README.md

 ![](anywise.gif)

 ## Longer intro
-One of the most satisfying things in my opinion when using vim is the easy of doing `xp` of `ddp` to move a character to the right or a line down.
+One of the most satisfying things, in my opinion, when using vim is the ease of doing `xp` or `ddp` to move a character to the right or a line down.
 The reason this works (using a single key `p` for pasting) is that vim keeps track of what was yanked.
-In particular vim keeps track if the yank was charwise, linewise or blockwise in order to determine how the content of the register should be pasted.
+In particular vim keeps track if the yank was `charwise`, `linewise` or `blockwise`, in order to determine how the content of the register should be pasted.

-Now wouldn't it be amazing if this notion could be generalised to more complex patterns, such as words (`daw`), paragraphs (`dap`) or functions and classes (`daf`, `dac` from e.g. [nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects)).
+Now, wouldn't it be amazing if this notion could be generalised to more complex patterns, such as words (`daw`), paragraphs (`dap`) or functions and classes (`daf`, `dac` from e.g. [nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects)).
 This is exactly what `anywise-reg` does, namely extending the registers to not only have a notion of `charwise`, `linewise` and `blockwise` but any pattern.

-`anywise-reg` keeps track of what text-object was used for yanking the text (and into what register) in order to determine how to paste it.
+`anywise-reg` keeps track of what text-object was used for yanking (deleting, changing etc) the text (and into what register) in order to determine how to paste it.
-Before pasting the cursor is simply moved to the end of the same text-object currently under the cursor.
+Before pasting, the cursor is simply moved to the end of the same text-object, currently under the cursor.
 In this way there is no hard-coded behaviour, rather the text-objects behaviour is reused and therefore any text-object could be used.
+This also means that it is all up to the text-object to do the correct thing.

+All the registers `"` and `[0-9][a-z]` are supported and `anywise-reg` updates for example the numbered registers when deleting text.

 # Installation